 Rock salt may leave a chalky residue on the deck, so it needs to be cleaned regularly after every use.
 Avoid using rock salt if you have children and pets, as it can cause gastrointestinal disorders when ingested.
 It should not be used near vegetated areas as it can destroy your flora.

-There are different varieties of winter ice melt solutions available in the market, all of which have different chemicals and serve distinct purposes.
+There are different types of ice melt solutions available in the market, all of which have different chemicals and serve distinct purposes.
 They can effortlessly help in removing ice even in extreme temperatures.
-If you have children and pets who love to visit your deck, opt for an ice melt that is pet-safe and kid-safe.
+If you have children and pets who love to visit your deck, opt for an ice melt that is pet and kids safe.